sgoulas/pdpProject/docs/DevelopmentDiary/May/May.md

 [update]

-It seems that SG can be paired with data fetching via the (async) `getStaticPros` in order to fetch data before rendering the page.
+It seems that SG can be paired with data fetching via the (async) `getStaticProps` in order to fetch data before rendering the page.
 Since the data can (and are expected to) change over time this means that SG can be actually used to rendering pages with varied content (like a product listing page).
 Does this mean that SSR should be used for pages that vary greatly to their expected rendered result?
 And to what degree?

 [update]